Our promise is to provide the highest quality, compassionate care – every patient, every time.

 Integrity, Courage, Accountability, Respect, Exceed Expectations

 Located at 3901 South 7th Street in Terre Haute, Regional Hospital is a 278-bed community-based medical center with comprehensive medical and surgical programs.
-Terre Haute Regional is accredited by The Joint Commission on Accreditation of Healthcare Organizations.
-In 2006, Regional Hospital became the first Wabash Valley Hospital to be designated as an Accredited Chest Pain Center by the Society of Chest Pain Centers and Providers.
+Our service area includes Vigo, Sullivan, Knox, Greene, Clay, Owen, Putnam, Parke, Vermillion and Fountain counties in Indiana and Crawford, Clark and Edgar counties in Illinois.
+Regional is accredited by The Joint Commission on Accreditation of Healthcare Organizations and in 2006, became the first Wabash Valley Hospital to be designated as an Accredited Chest Pain Center by the Society of Chest Pain Centers and Providers.

-These accreditations help further Regional Hospital’s rich history of providing sophisticated care to the Wabash Valley community for over 129 years -from its beginnings as St. Anthony’s Hospital to the present day facility.
+These accreditations help further Regional Hospital's rich history of providing sophisticated care to the Wabash Valley community for more than 130 years – from its beginnings as St. Anthony’s Hospital to the present day facility.
 In 1882, St. Anthony’s Hospital began as the only healthcare facility in the area.
-Together with the Sisters of St. Francis, St. Anthony’s Hospital served our community until 1975 when it was renamed Terre Haute Regional Hospital.
+Together with the Sisters of St. Francis, St. Anthony's Hospital served our community until 1975 when it was renamed Terre Haute Regional Hospital.
 In 1979, a modern five-story hospital complex was built on the south side of Terre Haute to replace the original building.

 In 2004, Terre Haute Regional Hospital completed the final phase of a $40 million new construction and renovation project.
 The scope of the project included the construction of a two-story tower for our ER and ICU.
 Other additions included expansion of the imaging department into a comprehensive Outpatient Services Center.
 This included adding a new MRI unit and two new CT scan units, new nuclear medicine and radiology equipment and additional mammography equipment.
 Another way Regional Hospital is focusing on the healthcare needs of the community is with the Wound Center.
 There have been multiple cosmetic improvements throughout the facility including renovation of the main lobby.